TimOosterhuis/MAS-project/index.md

 ![Public announcement_inference](/site_images/inference.png)

 During the game more and more inferences are made by the players about the remaining cards of the other players based on what they play.
-Pictured above is the model for 10 of clubs from the same game as earlier a few rounds in, right after player South is unable to follow suit on clubs, publicly announcing he has none.
+Pictured above is the model for the ten of clubs from the same game as earlier, but now a few rounds in, right after South is unable to follow suit on clubs, publicly announcing he has none.
-We can see that players East and North no longer hold it for possible that 'South owns 10 of clubs' after this announcement.
+We can see that players East and North no longer hold it for possible that 'South owns ten of clubs' after this announcement.

 # [](#header-1)Future Work
-Klaverjassen is more detailed than represented by our program in this project.
+Klaverjassen is more detailed than represented by the program in this project.
-There are a lot of expansions that we can think of that would greatly improve this program.
+Therefore we mention a number of expansions that would improve this program.
 A selection of these expansions include:
 1. letting Players be aware of roem and stuk, so that they may play different cards to gain bonus points for themselves or sacrifice some points to not let the opposing team gain bonus points.